Buy me a Cup of Aloha

 You can experiment with many different types of oils

-You can make an Aioli mayonnaise which means adding in garlic.
+Make an Aioli mayonnaise which means adding in garlic.

 Basically, learn how to be creative with your mayonnaise recipes and try new ideas!

-Whatever you do, stay away from rancid oil, soybean oil, canola oil, and "vegetable" oils.
+Whatever you do - stay away from rancid oil, soybean oil, canola oil, and "vegetable" oils.

-That way you can have a variety of tasty mayonnaise ready to use when preparing meals for you and your family!
+That way you can have a variety of mayo ready to use when preparing meals for you and your family!